marcphilipp/introduction-to-gradle/README.md

 - Illustrate difference between `api` and `implementation` dependencies
 - Use `subprojects` block to remove duplication
 - Centralize dependency version declarations in root build script
+- Make it a Spring Boot app to showcase BOM support

 ## License